DiRaiks/x-parser/docs/SETUP.md

 This creates:

-- `config/app.json` - Application settings
+- `config/app.json` - Application settings (models, timeouts, limits)
-- `config/prompts.json` - AI prompts
+- `config/prompts.json` - AI analysis prompts (fully customizable)

 **Important**: These files are not tracked in git and contain your customizations.